Comparison of phytocannabinoids

 Cannabinoids (/kəˈnæbənɔɪdz, ˈkænəbənɔɪdz/) are compounds found in the cannabis plant or synthetic compounds that can interact with the endocannabinoid system.
 The most notable cannabinoid is the phytocannabinoid tetrahydrocannabinol (THC) (Delta-9-THC), the primary intoxicating compound in cannabis.
 Cannabidiol (CBD) is another major constituent of some cannabis plants.
+Conversion of CBD to THC can occur when CBD is heated to temperatures between 250–300 °C (480 to 570°F), potentially leading to its partial transformation into THC.

 At least 113 distinct cannabinoids have been isolated from cannabis.
 This article gives comparative structures of some of the more common natural and synthetic cannabinoids, as well as showing structures of legally banned and sanctioned cannabinoids.